grannycart/by-sound-alone_source/beta-manuscript/3_Chapter.md

 "What else can you tell me about this promising young prospect?"

-"Well, that's the other thing: she's got the just the saddest fuckin' face.
+"Well, here's the other thing: she's got just the saddest fuckin' face.
 And she's too shy.
-Even I can't bring meself comfortable-like for pimping her out.
+Even I can't bring meself to bein' comfortable-like pimping her out.
 A pimp has got to have a heart you know."

 "So you're saying you'll let me hire her off you because she makes you too fucking sad?"

 The bartender shrugged.
-"Plus a finders-fee like."
-He said, and Percy knew she had made another negotiating mistake in letting the bartender see the heavy satchel full of coins she was carrying.
+"Plus a finders-fee like," he said, and Percy knew she had made another negotiating mistake in letting the bartender see the heavy satchel full of coins she was carrying.

 "Thing is, I need a sonar operator.
-I don't care if she's a waif, but Do you think she has good ears?"
+I don't care if she's tiny, but do you think she has good ears?"

 He shrugged again.
 "Well, I'll tell you this: those whores of mine have a record player in their quarters.
 Drives me fucking crazy, but when I tried to dispose of it I had a large-scale fuckin' whore-revolt on my hands.
 That little waif in particular, I noticed, listens to the fuckin' records all the time.
 Does that suggest anything about her ears?"

-"Might mean she's deaf already," said Percy.
+"Might mean she's deaf already."
 She sipped her drink.
 "Fuck it.
 It's not like I'm going into battle.
 If she's not completely deaf, we can have her sit sonar watch during long runs.
-She won't be completely useless."
+She won't be entirely useless."

 "Swell," said the bartender.
 "I need that depressing little shade out of my life."
 He called down the bar to where a small group of girls were drinking from a row of shot glasses that a couple of men had purchased for them.
 "Cassandra!
 Come over here.
 I have someone I want you to meet."

-A tiny girl with stick arms and huge eyes walked towards them.
-She was wearing a short slip of a blue dress made of worn cotton.
+A short girl with stick arms and huge eyes walked towards them.
+She was wearing a slip of a blue dress made of worn cotton.
 She had sharp fingernails, brightly painted but chipped in places.

 As she got closer the bartender said, "This lady might want to hire you."
 And turned away to deal with some other customers.